Martin Amis

 Book Notification is an Amazon Associate and eBay Partner.
 If you click on a book title it will take you to Amazon or your default book store where you can read more about the book or purchase it.
 We earn money from qualifying purchases.

-The most read book by Martin Amis on Book Notification is London Fields, a Standalone novel.
-The second most read book is The Rachel Papers, a Standalone novel.
+The most read book by Martin Amis on Book Notification is Money, a Standalone novel.
+The second most read book is London Fields, a Standalone novel.

 Below is a complete list of Martin Amis books in publication and chronological order, broken down by series.